nanoframework/Samples/samples/HTTP/README.md

 Example on how to implement a HTTP listener to reply to incoming HTTP requests.

+### HTTP Web Request

+Example on how to perform a HTTP Web requests.
+Optionally to secured (TLS) servers.

 ## Hardware requirements

 An hardware device with networking capabilities running a nanoFramework image.